QuEraComputing/ETH_Qhack/README.md

 All work for this challenge will be based on Bloqade, QuEra's neutral atom emulator and SDK, and - if you feel insispired for something a bit more advanced - on Kirin, our compiler development infrastructure.

 Installation instructions for Bloqade and all sub-packages necessary can be found here [here](https://bloqade.quera.com/latest/), and amount to little more than `pip install bloqade`.
-The little more is the Bloqade implementation of the PyQrack simulator, which can be obtained via `pip install 'bloqade-pyqrack[pyqrack]'`.

 ### Pre-made environment on qBraid